hra687261/benchpress/README.md

   * `(timeout n)` (optional) defines a timeout in seconds
   * `(memory n)` (optional) defines a memory limit in MB
   * `(pattern regex)` (optional) an additional regex for files to consider in `dirs`
-  * `(db_file n)` (optional) defines a file in which to store the database
   * `(j n)` (optional) defines the number of concurrent threads to use when running the provers
 - `(run_provers_slurm fields)` to run some provers on some benchmarks using the computing power of a slurm cluster.
-The fields are mainly the same as those of the `run_provers` except that they apply to each the instances on benchpress that will be lunched on the cluster's nodes.
+Most of the fields are the same as those of the `run_provers` except that they apply to every worker running on the allocated compute nodes.
 There are also additional fields:
+  * `(j n)` (optional) the number of concurrent threads to be used by each worker deployed on an allocated compute node. (default is 4).
+  * `(partition s)`: (optional) the name of the partition to which the allocated compute nodes need to belong.
   * `(nodes n)`: (optional) the number of nodes to allocate to the action (default is 1).
+  * `(addr s)`: (optional) the IP address on which the server which will be deployed on the control node should listen on.
+  * `(port n)`: (optional) the port on which the server should listen on.
-  * `(j n)` (optional) defines the number of concurrent threads to use for each parallel instance of benchpress (default is 4).
+  * `(ntasks n)`: (optional) the number of tasks that will be sent to the workers at a time.
 - `(progn a1 … an)` runs actions in sequence.
 Fails if any action fails.
 - `(run_cmd "the command")` runs the given command.
 - `(git_checkout (dir d) (ref r) [(fetch_first fetch|pull)])` specifies